 Hamilton is a very small city located in the state of Georgia.
-With a population of 1,158 people and just one neighborhood, Hamilton is the 325th largest community in Georgia.
-Hamilton has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
-This seems to be the case in Hamilton, where the median household income is $42,109.
+With a population of 1,664 people and just one neighborhood, Hamilton is the 278th largest community in Georgia.
+Much of the housing stock in Hamilton was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Hamilton economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+This seems to be the case in Hamilton, where the median household income is $91,089.00.

 Hamilton real estate is some of the most expensive in Georgia, although Hamilton house values don't compare to the most expensive real estate in the U.S.

 Unlike some cities, Hamilton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Hamilton are a mix of both white- and blue-collar jobs.
 Overall, Hamilton is a city of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Hamilton who work in sales jobs (14.48%), office and administrative support (13.57%), and healthcare (13.27%).

 Hamilton is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Hamilton’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.